PhilipSpechler/Visual_QC_for_MRI_Datasets/README.md

 >cd \<workingdirectory>
 >python vis_QC_2.8.py

+**It is recommended the user closes the AFNI window before reutrning to the terminal to input their assessment** **Otherwise, you will have too many AFNI windows open and risk confusing which image is truly being inspected**

 The assumed directory structure is as followed:
 >- path2anat -or- path2fmri
 >    - collection of subjects directories
 >        - whole-brain anatomical or functional images
 For example, studyXYZ with 3 subjects should be organized like this:
 >/StudyXYZ/Subject1/swau_preprocessed_image.nii
 >/StudyXYZ/Subject2/swau_preprocessed_image.nii